ireneuszcierpisz/go-business/README.md

 ### Content

-- The icon in the header section were taken from Font Awesome
+- The icon in the header section and the copyright icon were taken from Font Awesome
 - Font Flamenco for the logo and ADLaM Display were taken from Google Fonts
 - Favicon I got thanks to [favicon.io](https://favicon.io/)